 La Crescent-Hokah Public School District

-Contact your local school district.
-An early childhood finder with school district information is available online: http://w20.education.state.mn.us/ELSSearch/search.do
+Or, you may contact your local school district.
+An early childhood program finder with school district information is available online: http://w20.education.state.mn.us/ELSSearch/search.do

 Residents of the La Crescent - Hokah Public School District

 This provider does not offer this service at other locations.

 Taxonomy Terms Used: Clicking a taxonomy term from the list below launches a new search.

 Programs sponsored by states, local municipalities or local nonprofits that prepare children, usually age three to five, to succeed in school.
 The programs are modeled on Head Start/Better Beginnings/Brighter Futures programs and are compensatory in nature targeting children from low income families or those who have or are at risk for a disability and who may have special needs.
 Services may include comprehensive development screenings, active learning, parent education programs, family activities, early literacy exercises, home visits and healthy snacks during the school day.
 In some instances, the programs are entirely home-based and focus on providing materials, instruction and support that enable the parent to prepare their child for entering school.
 Occasionally, the programs refer to short acclimatization sessions to make new pupils familiar with the school and classroom environment before the formal start of the school year.
 Some programs offer text messaging as a way to encourage parent participation in early education activities.

 Programs that develop and implement organized plans for locating and identifying children who may be experiencing developmental delays or be in need of special education, and connect them with programs that provide evaluation and assessment services and/or school systems that offer the educational assistance they need.